leo-mazz/freshair/README.md

 accounts.
 Please note that if you destroy a user account, you risk creating orphans (and breaking many things).
 So maybe don't.

+#### Settings
+Settings can be used by a system administrator to tweak the behavior of the website.
+Right now, the setting 'home-header' will allow inserting sanitized HTML on the homepage, after the navigation, and the setting 'fringe-twitter-feed' will display the FreshFringe feed instead of the standard one when set to 'true'.
+The website is supposed to work out of the box with no settings.

 ### Gems
 This project depends on a range of gems.
 Their purpose is described in the